-Despite the pouring rain at NYC’s Union Square Greenmarket, customer after customer stopped by to ask Dan Gibson from Grazin’ Angus Acresdetailed questions about how he raises his animals.
-His new status as the first Animal Welfare Approved farmer in Greenmarket is something he’s very proud of and itshowsin his conversations.
+Despite the pouring rain at NYC’s Union Square Greenmarket, customer after customer stopped by to ask Dan Gibson from Grazin’ Angus Acres detailed questions about how he raises his animals.
+His status as the first Certified AWA farmer in Greenmarket back in 2009 is something he’s very proud of and it shows in his conversations.
 Dan said he gets these questions all the time, but that’s why he loves having a farmstand at Greenmarket.
 He appreciates when people ask questions and come for tours on the farm.
 “Once they come for a tour of the farm,” he said, “they’re customers for life.”

-Grazin’ Angus Acres applied for the Animal Welfare Approved certification to reassure their customers that they really were farming with animal welfare and the environment in mind.
+Dan explains that he applied for AWA certification to reassure customers that he really was farming with animal welfare and the environment in mind.
 As Dan recalls, “I was sure in my heart that I was doing the right things, not just providing a superior, safe and efficacious product and we were sure we were treating our animals with the respect that our customers in NYC and Albany would appreciate.
-I could talk about it all I wanted, but without the Animal Welfare Approved logo it wouldn’t have the same impact.”
+I could talk about it all I wanted, but without the AWA logo it wouldn’t have the same impact.”

 Dan’s passion for sustainability doesn’t stop at the farm gate.
-In October 2011, he opened Grazin’ Diner, the first Animal Welfare Approved restaurant in the U.S., sourcing meat, dairy, and eggs from other local AWA farms.
+In October 2011, he opened Grazin’ Diner, the first Certified AWA restaurant in the U.S., sourcing meat, milk and eggs from other local Certified AWA farms.
 Situated in Hudson, NY, Grazin’ is a modern take on the classic 1950s burger diner.
 “We serve only locally sourced and sustainably produced meals, including eight different burgers made using 100 percent grassfed Angus beef from our farm,” says Dan.
-“Our menu also features beef, pork, eggs and dairy from our farm, as well as lamb and artisanal cheeses from other local farms all certified by AWA.
+“Our menu also features beef, pork, eggs and milk from our farm, as well as milk, pork, cheese from other local farms all certified by AWA.
 Most of our ingredients will travel less than 11 miles from farm to plate.”
 In March of 2015, the Gibsons opened a second Certified AWA location called Grazin’ in TriBeCa, NY.
 He has plans to open further restaurants in other cities—all using ingredients sourced from local Certified AWA farms.

 Grazin’ Angus Acres products are available at NYC’s Union Square Greenmarket every week, as well as at Berry Farm shop in Kinderhook, NY, and Chatham Real Food Co-op in Chatham, NY.
-Products from the farm are also served at Grazin’ Diner, the first Animal Welfare Approved restaurant in the world, in Hudson, NY.
-For more information, visit www.grazinangusacres.com.
-To find out more about Grazin’ Diner, visit www.grazindiner.com.
+Products from the farm are also served at Grazin’ Diner in Hudson, NY, and Grazin’ TriBeCa in NYC.
+For more information, visit www.grazinburger.com.